shariarpapon/guess-the-number/README.md

 # guess-the-number
-Just playing around with MIPS assembly.
-This is a simple `guess the number` game.
+Just playing around with `MIPS assembly` language.
+This is a simple 'guess the number' game.